-Once again, we can chalk up green tea’s glow-getting effects on its antioxidant, anti-inflammatory profile.
-By fighting against skin cell damage, green tea not only protects but also brightens your skin in the process.
+We can chalk up green tea’s glow-getting effects on its antioxidant-rich, anti-inflammatory profile.
+Things like pollution and UV damage can cause skin cell damage, leading to dull skin.
+By fighting against this damage, green tea not only protects but also brightens your skin in the process.

 5. Green Tea Promotes a Clear Complexion

-Experts assure that green tea has no known side effects.
-So unless you have a green tea sensitivity, consider it completely safe to use for your skin.
+There are no known side effects to green tea skincare.
+Unless you have a green tea sensitivity, consider it completely safe to use for your skin.

-Better yet, green tea can benefit pretty much all skin types and conditions.
+Better yet, green tea can benefit all skin types and conditions (whether you have acne-prone skin, dry skin, or mature skin).
 Fortunately, it’s gentle enough even for those with sensitive, reactive skin.

-Curious if there’s a difference between drinking and applying green tea for skin benefits?
+Curious if there’s a difference between drinking and applying green tea for skin?

-While there’s a lack of research comparing one versus the other, both forms have countless merits.
+While there’s a lack of research comparing one versus the other, there is research to support skin benefits by both consuming and applying forms of green tea.
 For that reason, feel free to opt for either—or even better, try both!